 This is an ideal soup for using up leftover cooked chicken or rotisserie chicken.
 Shred the chicken and then reheat it in a skillet with the sauce to add a flavor boost.

 Leftovers of this soup will keep in the fridge for two to three days, though the noodles will start to become mushy as they absorb more of the broth.

 If you know you'll have leftovers, prepare the soup and the noodles separately, store them in separate containers, and combine them in the bowl when reheating.

 This soup isn’t great for freezing because of the tender greens and the noodles.
 Plus, it’s so quick to make you can whip it up faster than it would take to thaw.

 - Need more freezing tips?
 Check out our post on How to Freeze Soup, Beans, and Broth!

-- 4 to 5 (5 ounces) baby bok choy, halved and thinly sliced lengthwise
+4 to 5 (5-ounce) baby bok choy, halved and thinly sliced lengthwise

 Add the broth, soy sauce, and 1/2 teaspoon salt and bring to a boil.
 Taste and add more salt, if you like.
 Turn off the heat and start the chicken.

 In a small skillet over medium heat, heat the remaining 1 tablespoon of vegetable oil.
 Add the shredded chicken meat and cook for 1 to 2 minutes, or until hot.

 Add the gochujang to the skillet.
 Cook and stir for another 2 to 3 minutes, or until the sauce evaporates and the chicken starts to brown.